burlster1980/arupcodev060/content/getting-started/language-versions.md

 	<div class="rich-text">
 		<div class="reveal rich-text__content">
 			<h2>1.
 What are language versions?</h2>
 			<p>Sitecore supports multiple different language versions for pages.
 By default, all pages should be created in English - when you add a page it's important that you do so using English.
-However, where language versions are added to pages, users are able to select that version of the page - and will be presented with an alternative version in the chosen language.
-The screenshot below shows an example of a page in both English and Japanese.
-Notice how after switching to the Japanese version, the URL changes - to include reference to the language in question.</p>
+However, where language versions are added to pages, users are able to select that version of the page - and will be presented with an alternative version in the chosen language. </P><P>The screenshot below shows an example of a page that has been translated into both English and Japanese (<a href="https://www.arup.com/projects/singapore-sports-hub" target="_blank">See the example</a>).
+You can tell a page has a translation available by the presence of the button in the top right hand corner of the banner image.
+Clicking this will highlight the versions available.</p><P>Notice how after switching to the Japanese version, the URL changes - to include reference to the language in question.</p>
 			<div class="training-image"><img alt="Image" class="mainImg" src="/images/languages/english-version.jpg"></div>
 			<div class="halfbleed__detail">
 				Fig 1: English (default) version of a page